 After the Valley of Barovia was conquered by Strahd’s armies and the construction of Castle Ravenloft began, an archwizard named Khazan was hired to aid on the project.
 After the castle was complete he retired to the Barovian countryside.
 He built a tower in an island in Lake Baratok and a bridge to get to it.
 It is also explained in the chapter’s intro (page 167), that Khazan eventually visited the Amber Temple and acquired lichdom.
 He later became an advisor for Strahd.
-Long after that, Khazan tried to achieve demilichdom in a way to project his life-force outside of Barovia.
+Long after that, Khazan tried to achieve demilichdom in order to project his life-force outside of Barovia.
 He was trying to escape and failed.
 His body was destroyed and Khazan was no more.
-Khazan’s bodily remains are buried in crypt number 15 (page 88), his staff of power can be retrieved there.
+Khazan’s bodily remains are buried in crypt number 15 (page 88), his Staff of Power can be retrieved there.

-It was only recently that the tower became the base of Richard Van Richten.
+It was only recently that the tower became the base of Rudolf Van Richten.
 It is from here that he has led his explorations of the valley.
 Van Richten (Rictavio) is currently relocated in Vallaki.
 (Unless something happened there that made him escape, many of the outcomes in the Vallaki chapter would result in just that) Wherever Van Richten is found, he is not at the tower when the adventurers arrive, nor is Ezmeralda.

 Accessing the tower

 The tower has two protective charms.
 The first one is a Spell Drain ability.
 The tower has a built-in antimagic field.
 I extends 5 ft. from it.
 Magical stuff put there by Khazan inside the tower works as normal, that’s the exception.
 This is important due to the trap in the front door.
 Spells like Detect Traps or Knock are useless in this place, players will have to solve the riddle if they want to use that door, no magic.